Tomal Hossain

 About

-Prior to joining the PhD program in ethnomusicology at the University of Chicago, I earned a BA in Computer Science and Music from Amherst College and a certificate in ethnomusicology from the Five College Consortium (2017).
+Tomal serves as artistic director of the Rohingya Performing Arts Center in Cox’s Bazar, Bangladesh.
+He also serves as a board member of Refugee Women for Peace and Justice, a Chicago-based non-profit organization.
+Before starting the PhD program in ethnomusicology at UChicago, Tomal earned a BA in Computer Science and Music from Amherst College (2017) and a certificate in ethnomusicology from the Five College Consortium (2017).

 Workshops